pawelgodula/kaggle-dsb-2019/README.md

 ![Nested models predictions](https://github.com/pawelgodula/kaggle-homecredit/blob/main/images/dsb-2019-nested.png)

-To the best of our knowledge as seasoned Kagglers, this is a unique approach of using LGBM to encode temporal importances of behaviors.
+To the best of our knowledge as seasoned Kagglers, this is a unique approach to using LGBM to encode the temporal importance of behaviors.

 From step 2 we receive a bunch of oof predictions for every SK_ID_CURR on row-level in installment payments.
 Then we can aggregate: min, max, mean, median, etc., and attach them as features to the main model.
 We ran the same procedure on all data sources (previous application, credit card balance, pos cash balance, installment payments, bureau, bureau balance).
 OOF aggregated features on all of them added value, apart from Bureau Balance, which actually decreased cv and we didn’t use it in the end.